gve-sw/CLUS18-DEVNET-2897/README.md

 From the Applications folder, open PyCharm.
 This is a useful integrated development environment (IDE) that we will use to edit different files.

-Click on "open" and then select the directory created in step 1 (CLUS18-DEVNET-2897)
+Click on "open" and then select the directory created in step 1 (CLUS18-DEVNET-2897 - inside the home directory)

 There are four directories that you should be aware: